 In 2001 the Film, Television and Media Studies department at the University of East Anglia was awarded a substantial grant under the AHRB's Resource Enhancement Scheme.
 There are two main strands of the project, each of which is designed to encourage wider use of a major resource in the study of British film history through the creation of online materials.

 The BCHRP has produced a detailed online index to Kinematograph Weekly for the years from May 1955 to February 1971 when the magazine folded, together with sample material from 1915 and from 1943-1945.
 While other sources provide references for reviews in Kine Weekly, for the first time this index also allows researchers to trace the history of individual cinemas, towns, personnel, production companies, studios and subjects as they are mentioned in the magazines many articles and news items.
 For more details of Kinematograph Weekly, and access to the online index, see the link above.

 Through a unique agreement between the BECTU History Project, the BFI Library and the British Cinema History Research Project, the BCHRP has been able to make transcriptions of a selection of over 80 interviews comprising over 250 hours of recordings.
 Over 60 of these are available online in a fully searchable format.
 For more details of the interviews available both here and at the BFI Library, and for access to the online interviews, see the BECTU link above.

-You can find a list of personnel involved in the British Cinema History Research Project here.
+See a list of personnel involved in the British Cinema History Research Project.